 I think I might qualify for disability services, but I’m not sure.
 What do I do?

 The first step in getting the process moving is to submit a request for accommodations and a copy of your IEP and/or 504 and/or professional evaluation to the Disability Services Coordinator, who will then review this information.
 You will be notified if further documentation is required or she will send you a draft proposal of accommodations.
 She will request a meeting with you to discuss any questions and concerns you may have and to make sure that all the tools are in place to help you to succeed academically.

 When should students request accommodations?

 Each semester, as soon as possible, students qualifying for accommodations must see Darla Timberlake, Coordinator of Disability Services in room 105 C Bernardine Hall, to request that letters for instructors are generated.
-Initial letters will be given to the student in person.
-The following semesters, students will receive PDF versions of their formal accommodation letters via Alvernia Student Email.
+Letters will be given to the student in person at the beginning of each semester.
 It is the student's responsibility to distribute these letters to each instructor.